ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 In this document, an empty ERO object, i.e., without any subobjects, is represented with notation "ERO={}".
 An ERO object containing a given sequence of subobjects is represented as "ERO={A}".

+LSP-DB: Label Switched Path Database.
+A datastore that captures the state information of Label Switched Paths (LSPs) within a PCEP speaker.
+Not defined in the PCE Architecture, however this document uses the LSP-DB to illustrate how a PCEP speaker manages LSP-related information.

+PLSP-ID (Path LSP Identifier): Introduced in [RFC8231].
+A unique identifier used in PCEP to distinguish a specific LSP between a PCC and a PCE which is constant for the lifetime of a PCEP session.

 # PCEP LSP Database